 Application decisions are communicated when the interview process is completed, typically by the beginning of April.
 The exact timing will depend on the number of applications received.

 The application process kicks off with an information session in January.
 Details of the time and place of that session can be found on the Consulting Workshop website as we get closer to the end of the year.

-- BUS-J420 Advanced Case Analysis & Effective Consulting Presentation (1.5 credits) – Fall semester of junior year
+- BUS-J 420: Advanced Case Analysis & Effective Consulting Presentation (1.5 credits)

-- BUS-X404 Structured Thinking & Interpersonal Aspects of Consulting (1.5 credits) – Fall semester of senior year
+- BUS-X 404: Structured Thinking & Interpersonal Aspects of Consulting (1.5 credits)

 To be in good standing in the Workshop, a Workshop member must show a commitment to attending any required meetings and required networking with employers within the consulting field.